We have a vaccine! In fact, we have three—with more on the way. It’s a medical marvel that we have gotten to this point so quickly.

 Do I still need a mask?

 We know masks, social distancing and hand washing are absolutely vital in slowing the spread of COVID-19,” emphasized Dr. O’Connor.
 “We anticipate that the vaccines will make the possibility of spread less likely, but that has yet to be proven.
-Although the vaccines are very effective, their peak protection is not reached for 1 to 2 weeks after the second shot.”
+Although the vaccines are very effective, their peak protection is not reached for 2 weeks after the second shot.”
 Furthermore the duration of the vaccine’s protection is an area of ongoing study.
 While we work toward getting everyone vaccinated and achieving herd immunity it is important to keep practicing the public health measures that we know will keep us, our neighbors, friends and loved ones safe.

 Can I get together with friends now?

 Like masks, social distancing continues to be one of the most important ways to slow the spread.
 If you and all of your friends have been vaccinated, your likelihood for spread should be much lower.
 But your risk is not zero.
 As worldwide trends continue to see spikes in new cases and deaths, we all need to be diligent in practicing the healthy habits that have protected us thus far.
 This includes social distancing, frequent handwashing and avoiding crowded indoor spaces when possible.